huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 From the start, we wanted to pre-compile some FHE-friendly networks and make them available somewhere on the internet, allowing users to use them trivially.
 We are ready today!
 And not in a random place on the internet, but directly on Hugging Face.

 More precisely, we use Hugging Face [Endpoints](https://huggingface.co/docs/inference-endpoints/en/index) and [custom inference handlers](https://huggingface.co/docs/inference-endpoints/en/guides/custom_handler), to be able to store our Concrete ML models and let users deploy on HF machines in one click.
-At the end of this blog post, readers should understand how to use pre-compiled models and how to prepare their pre-compiled models.
+At the end of this blog post, you will understand how to use pre-compiled models and how to prepare your pre-compiled models.
 This blog can also be considered as another tutorial for custom inference handlers.

 ## Deploying a pre-compiled model